KSU & SGG FAMILY THEATRE PROJECT

 mission

-With the increasing effects of climate crisis felt around the globe, and the continuous acceleration of the digital era, anxiety is on the rise.
-We all need the connection and balm that nature provides, and our ecosystem needs us to feel invested.
-The KSU & SGG Family Theatre Project seeks to provide intergenerational opportunities to people of all ages and abilities for play, interconnection, and greater understanding within, and about, the natural world.
+As the effects of climate crisis intensify around the globe and the pace of the digital era continues to accelerate, anxiety is on the rise.
+We all need the connection and restorative balm that nature provides, and our ecosystems need us to feel deeply invested in their care.
+The KSU & SGG Family Theatre Project creates intergenerational opportunities for people of all ages and abilities to engage in play, build meaningful connections, and deepen understanding of the natural world, ourselves, and our communities.
+Through deeply crafted artistic experiences created in and with the natural environment, the project seeks individual and collective transformation by inviting participants to engage with complex questions through shared, imaginative processes.

 history

-The idea for this endeavor was seeded by a stroll through the gardens in 2021, wherein Vanita Keswani, Exhibits and Program Manager at Smith-Gilbert Gardens and Chuck Meacham, Chair of KSU's Department of Theatre & Performing Studies, met and dreamed up a potential collaboration between our organizations.
+The idea for this endeavor was seeded by a stroll through the gardens in 2021, wherein Vanita Keswani, Education and Exhibits Manager at Smith-Gilbert Gardens and Chuck Meacham, Chair of KSU's Department of Theatre & Performing Studies, met and dreamed up a potential collaboration between our organizations.

 Besides our Test Audiences, some of our Community Partners to date include: